codas-hep/codas-hep.github.io/content/pages/platform-2019.md

 ![](..//images/setup_3.png)

 Click start.
-It will likely take a few minutes to setup; when it is running it will appear in your list of labs
+It will likely take a few minutes to setup; when it is running it will appear in your list of labs.
+It it does not show up after 10 minutes, delete the instance and try again.

 ![](..//images/setup_4.png)